tc39/proposal-smart-pipelines/readme.md

 </table>

-## Additional Feature TF
+## Additional Feature FS
 With the [Core Proposal][] only, `for`–`of` statements would prohibit the use of `#` within their bodies, except where `#` is inside an inner pipeline inside the `for` loop.
-But this could be changed afterward with Additional Feature TF – **Topical `for`s** – which would cause `for` loops to bind the topic to useful values, which in turn would make `for` loops terser, emphasizing what happens to each item rather than the items’ variables themselves.
+But this could be changed afterward with Additional Feature FS – **Topical `for`s** – which would cause `for` loops to bind the topic to useful values, which in turn would make `for` loops terser, emphasizing what happens to each item rather than the items’ variables themselves.

-[Additional Feature TF is **formally specified in a separate draft specification**][formal TF].
+[Additional Feature FS is **formally specified in a separate draft specification**][formal FS].

 <table>
 <thead>